-Many have heard that when you travel to Japan, credit cards are turned down pretty much everywhere you go.
+Many have heard that on Japan tours, credit cards are turned down pretty much everywhere you go.
 We used to recommend that our travelers bring all the money they’re planning on spending in Japanese currency, or that they buy currency from a money exchanger in the airport upon arrival.

 This used to be more of a concern for Americans traveling in Japan until about five years ago.
 Around 2010, Japan finally began using more methods of electronic payment.
 Today, credit cards are accepted at most convenience stores, which is great news for travelers.
 Also, many more small shops take them in the cities, and prominently display the credit card sign/sticker on their windows.